 Do I Need Certification?

-Certified welder (CW) designations are offered through the American Welding Society (AWS).
+While not required to work as a welder, certifications, such as the Certified Welder credential, may be preferred - or even required - by employers.
 Courses leading to this certification can often be taken at welding schools, and the tests must be taken at a registered AWS testing facility.
 During the test, you must be able to fit-up, assemble, position and join metals.
 This test cannot be taken online, and if you fail, you can retest at any time.

 The AWS certification exam tests general welding techniques.
 Some employers require certification in specific techniques, such as robotic welding.
 Employers may also require their own certifications and many administer these exams in-house.
 In addition to certification and welding knowledge, employers typically value manual dexterity, good eye-sight, and strong mathematical and interpersonal skills.